Featured image: A man holds a pangolin at a wild animal rescue centre in Vietnam. Photo: Reuters/Kham/File Photo

 Bats are the only mammal with the ability to fly, which increases their body temperature and metabolic rate, and puts their bodies into a constant state of “fever.”
 Some scientists believe that bats have suppressed their immune systems to cope, which allows them to tolerate more viruses.

 Although the coronavirus is thought to have originated in bats, this doesn’t mean it was directly passed from bats to humans.
-Coronaviruses are zoonotic viral diseases, meaning they are passed from animals to humans, and while in the animal, the virus goes through a series of genetic mutations that allow it to infect and multiply inside humans.
+Coronaviruses cause zoonotic viral diseases, meaning they are passed from animals to humans, and while in the animal, the virus goes through a series of genetic mutations that allow it to infect and multiply inside humans.

 Xiang is “convinced” of the link between the coronavirus and pangolins, as was suggested by a study from South China Agricultural University researchers in early February, who studied more than 1,000 samples from wild animals.